SahilAggarwal2004/jssign/README.md

-# JSSign
+# jssign
 A better, faster, lighter and more secure alternative to [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
 ## Features
 - Encrypt data using a secret
 - Decrypt a token with secret to retrive data back
 ## Installation
-To install JSSign
+To install jssign
 ```bash
   # with npm:
   npm install jssign --save